RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

       $> run runRebuildIndexes <comment>
       Successfully rebuilt indexes

-  This will populate the Elasticsearch index with Whois data
+  This will populate the Elasticsearch index with Whois data.
+  ElasticFullTextIndex job will run each minute to keep the index updated.
 * Testing the Full-Text Search:

   To confirm that Elasticsearch is properly indexing data, run: